torch/luajit-rocks/README.md

-CMake-based LuaJIT + Luarocks
+LuaJIT-based Luarocks
 =============================

 # What's the point? #

-We want to provide an easy to way to users for installing _recent_ versions of LuaJIT (or Lua) and luarocks, with almost no efforts.
+We want to provide an easy to way to users for installing recent luarocks, with absolutely no efforts.

-The provided LuaJIT (or Lua) and luarocks point to their respective git repository.
+The provided luarocks points to their respective git repository.
 We did not make any changes, except the compilation and installation processes.

 In addition,
   - Luarocks (or Lua) will be installed at the same location as LuaJIT and will know